Restaurant: Cafe Medina

 - This was sweeter and creamier than the lavender latte.

-- It was very creamy and chocolaty and made with real Belgian chocolates.
-I would have liked it frothier as well.
+- It was very creamy and chocolaty and made with real Belgian chocolate.

 **Fricassé (served all day) – 6/6